Ferry or hydrofoil: what's the difference?

 What’s a hydrofoil?

-Hydrofoils are smaller vessels with no cabins or car decks.
-They have a distinctive look, with a winglike structure similar to the one of airplanes.
+Hydrofoils are generally smaller vessels with no cabins or car decks for the transportation of motor vehicles.
+They have a distinctive structure, with a wing-like look in the lower part of the load-bearing surfaces, similar to the one of airplanes.

-At low speeds, a hydrofoil operates like a conventional ferry, but when the speed increases, something changes.
-The vessel emerges and continues its navigation supported only by its wings, as if it “flies” over the sea surface!
+At low speeds, a hydrofoil operates like a conventional ferry.
+But as the speed increases, something changes: the vessel emerges and continues its navigation supported only by its wings, as if it “flies” over the sea surface!

-Compared to the hull of a ferry that sails submerged, this system gives hydrofoils greater speed and reduces travel times.
+Compared to the hull of a ferry that sails submerged, this system gives hydrofoils greater speed and reduces travel time.

-Some companies that operate with hydrofoils allow passengers to travel with their pets, provided their furry friends are on a leash and muzzle.
-Passengers with small pets usually need to keep them inside their cages or carriers.
+Some companies that operate with hydrofoils, allow passengers to travel with their pets, on the condition that their furry friends wear a leash and a muzzle.
+Passengers with small pets are usually required to keep them inside their cages or carriers.

 As for luggage limits, on hydrofoils you can normally bring only 1 piece of baggage of a specific size.
 We recommend that you always check with the operator about vessel specifics before booking your tickets.

-Note: As hydrofoils are usually faster, hydrofoil tickets may not be as cheap as ferry tickets.
-However, this also depends on the route and other services provided on board.
+Note: as hydrofoils are usually faster, hydrofoil tickets may cost more than ferry tickets.
+However, this cost difference also depends on the route and the additional services available on board.

 Main characteristics of a ferry

 Regarding capacity and size, ferries can be larger or smaller.
-Normally, large ferries operate on longer routes, while smaller vessels make quick crossings.
+Normally, large ferries operate on longer routes, while smaller vessels serve shorter crossings.

 The larger the ferry, the more vehicles and passengers it can accommodate.
-That being said, not all ferries have a car deck, but most do.
+However, bear in mind that not all ferries have car decks, although most do.
 Similarly, larger ferries tend to come with cabins of different sizes and amenities.

-Usually, on most ferries you are allowed to travel with your pet.
-Your little friend will be able to walk with you on the deck, provided you don’t forget a leash and a muzzle.
-Common areas are normally off-limits, but some companies offer special pet-friendly cabins.
+On most ferries, you are allowed to travel with your pet.
+Your little friend is allowed to walk with you on the deck, provided that it wears a leash and a muzzle.
+Common areas are normally off limits, but some companies offer special pet-friendly cabins.

-Ferryhopper suggests that you check vessel facilities and contact the ferry companies for further information.
-This also applies to baggage policy, which differs across companies.
+Ferryhopper suggests that you check the vessels' facilities and contact the ferry companies if you have any questions.
+This also applies to baggage policy, which varies from one company to another.

 A hydrofoil picking up speed near the Italian coast